Little Pots of Chai Vanilla Custard Heaven.

 They're a little like vanilla creme brûlée and your favorite chai latte got together and had babies.

-Also, you get to serve chai pots de creme in these adorable little pots, which happen to hold the perfect individual size serving.
-I love these little pots.
-They make me wish I spoke French.
-Actually, they make me wish I was eating pots de creme and sipping coffee at a cafe IN France.
-No speaking required.
-Just eating.
+Also, you get to serve chai pots de creme in these adorable little pots, which happen to hold the perfect individual-size serving.

 To top it all off, chai pots de creme is incredibly easy to make.
 You basically heat up some milk and cream, pour it into whipped egg yolks, and let it cool in the refrigerator until you're ready to bake it.
 The baked pots de creme will keep in the refrigerator for up to 3 days.
 Although, I dare you to try and wait that long to eat it.
 (I really don't know why I keep daring you to do things in this post.